AmbrenHaleem/feelz-mood-tracker/README.md

 ---

+### Features to be completed by Jack Ivanisevic

 - Calendar overview of users mood entries to get a idea of the bigger picture for the month
 - Show simple patterns of mood data.
 So if there is a constant mood being shown up at specific times of day or when with specific people or performing specific activities.
 - Health tracker to track things that will effect the users life in the long term So things like when they smoke, caffeine intake, alcohol exercise, sleep

+--

 ---